 The Consent Procedure (formally known as the assent procedure)

-Under the consent procedure the Commission makes a proposal which must be either rejected or accepted by the European Parliament.
-Importantly the Parliament cannot make any amendments, it must reject or accept the proposal as it is.
-However, rejection of a proposal constitutes a veto for the Parliament as the Council cannot take any decisions without the Parliament’s ‘consent’.
+Under the consent procedure, the Commission makes a proposal which must be either rejected or accepted by the European Parliament by absolute majority.
+Importantly, the Parliament cannot make any amendments, it must reject or accept the proposal as it is.
+However, rejection of a proposal constitutes a veto for the Parliament, as the Council cannot take any decisions without the Parliament’s ‘consent’.

 Some of the key policy areas covered by the consent procedure are –

 - Membership of the Union

 - Association agreements

 - Commission makes a proposal, Parliament must accept or reject